Tooronga Family Dentistry in Glen Iris

 Posted on 05.18.21

-Periodontitis is characterized by chronic non‐resolving gingival inflammation resulting in bone loss and teeth detachment, and it has been already linked by multiple studies as a risk factor in other medical conditions, like cardiovascular disease, hypertension, diabetes, renal disease, pneumonia and cancer.
+Periodontitis is a chronic, non‐resolving gingival inflammation causing bone loss and tooth detachment.
+It has been linked to other medical conditions, such as cardiovascular disease, hypertension, diabetes, renal disease, pneumonia, and cancer.

-Black line at the base of a crown
+Why do I have a black line at the base of my crown in Glen Iris?

 Posted on 03.18.21

-Over time, after a crown is made, it is common to have black lines that form just at the base of the crown or visibly seen on the gums surrounding your crown.
-Typically, no pain is felt as this should only be a cosmetic problem.
+Over time, it is common for black lines to form at the base of a crown or become visible on the gums surrounding your crown.
+Typically, this is a cosmetic issue and usually causes no pain.

-If pain is present, it is recommended to see the dentist as soon as possible.
+If you do experience pain, it is important to see a dentist as soon as possible.

-• Staining by the metal on your PFM crown where your gums touch the area with metal.
+• Staining caused by the metal on your PFM crown where the gums meet the metal.

-• Cavity formation between your crown and gums.
+• Cavity formation between the crown and gums.

-Dr Kaufman will assess the cause of the problem and recommend an appropriate solution, which can be:
+Dr. Daniel Kaufman can assess the cause and recommend an appropriate solution, which may include:

-• Replacing your old crown with a fully porcelain crown to get rid of the black lines and any stains that come along with it.
+• Replacing an old crown with a fully porcelain crown to eliminate black lines and stains.

 Posted on 03.18.21

-When a tooth erupts against another tooth, bone or soft tissue, it is called impaction.
-Impacted wisdom teeth can result in pain, damage to other teeth and other dental problems.
-Impacted wisdom teeth that cause pain or other dental complications are usually removed.
+When a wisdom tooth pushes against another tooth, bone, or soft tissue, it results in impaction, which can cause pain, damage, or other dental issues.
+To prevent complications, impacted wisdom teeth that cause symptoms are typically removed.

 Posted on 10.28.19